Han-Cao/RNAseq_RSEM_tutorial/README.md

 ```

 ### Work with SLURM
-If you are working on a cluster with SLURM, please **always** submit your jobs with the following command:
+If working on a cluster with SLURM, please **always** submit jobs with the following command:
 ```bash
 sbatch script.sh
 ```